-Amazon unveils 22-story Helix building as heart of HQ2 campus in Virginia
+Amazon unveils Helix building as heart of HQ2 campus in Virginia

-Amazon unveiled plans Tuesday to build a 22-story, futuristic building modeled after a double helix to serve as the centerpiece of its Arlington, Va., headquarters.
+Amazon unveiled plans Tuesday to build a futuristic building modeled after a double helix to serve as the centerpiece of its Arlington, Va., headquarters.

-In artists’ renderings, the 350-foot-tall building — designed by the Seattle-based architectural firm NBBJ to reflect nature’s fondness for the helix in areas from DNA to the Milky Way galaxy — climbs above its National Landing neighborhood like the swirl on an ice cream cone or the tip of a giant screw that has punched through the Earth’s surface.
+In artists’ renderings, the 350-foot-tall building — designed by Seattle-based architectural firm NBBJ to reflect nature’s fondness for the helix in areas from DNA to the Milky Way galaxy — climbs above its National Landing neighborhood like the swirl on an ice cream cone or the tip of a giant screw that has punched through the Earth’s surface.
+NBBJ also designed the Spheres that anchor Amazon’s principal headquarters, in Seattle.

 Amazon officials said the structure is intended to be an alternative workspace, not a traditional office building, where employees would be able to air out ideas and find downtime beyond their cubicles.
 Trees dot terraces along two walkways that spiral upward, evoking the feel of a stroll through the Blue Ridge Mountains.
 The streetscape below, with wood-frame retail pavilions and green space, is designed to appeal to people and keep them around when the workday ends.